 Next Steps

 The key to complying with the regulation is to get started early!
 We encourage you start preparing as soon as possible, and to do that, you need to bring awareness to your organization.
-Follow these steps to start your preparations now and stay tuned to our blog for more updates.
+Follow these steps to start preparing:

-• Federal and State regulations around EPCS specific to your operation should be reviewed and understood.
+• Federal and State regulations around EPCS specific to your operation should be reviewed.

-• Prescriber buy-in is key to success.
-Education of and engagement by Prescribers will be key.
-They will need to get used to signing orders electronically, and may need time and training to get used to the new workflows.
+• Prescriber buy-in is key.
+They’ll need to get used to signing orders electronically and may need time and training to understand new workflows.

 • Be creative in getting prescribers to engage!
 A new mobile app for signing orders, reviews, access to resident information, etc., can help improve their experience.

-This information is provided for information purposes only – it does not constitute legal advice.
+The information provided in this article is for informational purposes only and does not constitute legal advice.

-For more information on EPCS and how PointClickCare can help
+For more information on EPCS software and how PointClickCare can help